Overseas earnings help boost European shares

 Together with plans to reduce its debt, this helped boost the operator's shares nearly 7 percent, making them the top riser on the FTSE Eurofirst 300.

-On an index basis, Austria, the most exposed country to emerging markets in Western Europe, outperformed, with its benchmark index adding 1.6 percent on the day.
+On an index basis, Austria, the most exposed country to emerging markets in Western Europe, outperformed, with its benchmark index adding 1.6 percent on the day .ATX.

 "Providing the global macro picture remains supportive, the DAX is an obvious beneficiary given it is export-orientated," James Buckley, fund manager at Baring Asset Management, which looks after some 30 billion pounds ($48 billion), said.